These Lower Sugar Chocolate Chip Cookies are naturally sweetened thanks to the use of Sucanat. They're still a chewy, chocolaty treat!

 - 5 ounces bittersweet or dark chocolate, chopped

-Move oven racks to upper middle and lower middle positions and heat oven to 350°F. Line two baking sheets with parchment paper or silicone baking mats.
-Scoop dough in roughly 1 1/2 to 2 Tablespoon portions, form into balls and place about 2 inches apart, flattening slightly.
+- Move oven racks to upper middle and lower middle positions and heat oven to 350°F. Line two baking sheets with parchment paper or silicone baking mats (NOTE: Cookies made on silicone mats will spread more than those baked on parchment).
+Scoop dough in roughly 1 ½ to 2 Tablespoon portions, form into balls and place about 2 inches apart, flattening slightly.
 Bake for 12-14 minutes, switching and rotating sheets halfway through baking time, until cookies are golden brown at edges but still soft in the middle.
 Don't overbake.
 Cool cookies on baking sheet.
 Once they are completely cooled, transfer to an airtight container to store.